 When you are moving around you should be able to mark your steps to avoid getting more lost in the wilderness.
 You should always go back to the starting point so that help search can find you quicker.
 Use a knife to carve some markings into the trees.

 Some people pack in their survivor bag a permanent fluorescent marker to write on trees or rocks.
 You could do it as well because it’s a good idea to let people know you were there and that you need help.

 7. Build a camp

-If things get serious and weather is not on your side, you will need a shelter.
-You can either build one yourself or you can try to find a cave or anything that will protect you for the elements.
+If things get severe and the weather is not on your side, you will need shelter.
+You can either build one yourself or you can try to find a cave or anything that will protect you from the elements.
 Being able to have and use a shelter in the wilderness will keep you safe and it will improve your morale.

-8. Be able to build a fire, the right type of fire
+8. Be prepared to build a fire, the right type of fire

 Recommended reading: How to build the right fire type in the wilderness

 You can live quite a few days without food, but you cannot without water.
 Make sure you set up camp in a location that will provide you with a good amount of water.
 Make sure you know how to find water and how to purify it.
 While a water filter will be an ideal solution for your troubles, you might not always have one with you.

 The next best thing would be to build your own and it’s quite simple if you follow the basic rules.
 Read the articles below about how you can find water and filter it in the wilderness.
 Being able to find water will greatly increase your chances of surviving in the wilderness.

 Related article: Water procurement in the wild and How to filter water in the wilderness